 Although this may sound like a leap backward to those desktop PCs of the past, it isn’t.
 Edge devices are at optimum speed intended for portable data centers, built for AI.
 Enterprises are moving into the edge computing space, and this area could potentially become a multi-billion-dollar market.

 “As the digital realm continues to grow, immersive technologies are the next logical step for the marketplace.
 Look for this area to develop into something quite real in the next five years,” Nguyen says.

-Gartner clients can read more about the findings in the full research Predicts 2018: Immersive Technologies and Devices Will Transform Personal and Business Interactions, by Tuong Huy Nguyen.
+Gartner clients can read more about the findings in the full research Predicts 2018: Immersive Technologies and Devices Will Transform Personal and Business Interactions and Create More Compelling Immersive Experiences With Artificial Intelligence by Tuong Huy Nguyen.
 This research is part of the Gartner Special Report “Predicts 2018: Stimulate Creativity to Generate Success,” a collection of research that focuses on predictions to help support the goals of capturing value from new opportunities and overcoming threats.

 Top 10 Strategic Technology Trends for 2018